kev-miles/kevmiles.net/README.md

 # kevmiles.net

-Personal web page developed in 2017 as an online portfolio.
+Personal web page developed as an online portfolio.

-It is set to be replaced in 2022 by a more streamlined and powerful version.

 What does this code look like?